 Sample Item ID: ELA.06.SR.1.08.042 Grade/Model: 06/1a Claim: Students can read closely and analytically to comprehend a range of increasingly complex literary and informational texts.
 Assessment 8.
-KEY DETAILS: Use explicit details and implicit information Target(s): from texts to support inferences or analyses of the information presented Secondary Target(s): n/a Standard(s): RI-1, RH-1, RST-1, RI-3, RH-3 DOK: 2 Difficulty: E Item Type: Selected Response Score Points: 2 Key: E Stimulus/Passage(s): Judicial Review Stimulus/Text The piece presents an abstract concept in a clear and concrete Complexity: way.
+KEY DETAILS: Use explicit details and implicit information Target(s): from texts to support inferences or analyses of the information - presented Secondary Target(s): n/a Standard(s): RI-1, RH-1, RST-1, RI-3, RH-3 DOK: 2 Difficulty: E Item Type: Selected Response Score Points: 2 Key: E Stimulus/Passage(s): Judicial Review Stimulus/Text The piece presents an abstract concept in a clear and concrete Complexity: way.
 The quantitative measures give a range from grade 4-8; the qualitative review suggests that the most appropriate placement is at grade 6.
 Based on these sets of measures, this passage is recommended for assessment at grade 6.
 Please see the text complexity worksheet attached.
 Acknowledgement(s): Joy Hakim, A History of US: The New Nation (Oxford University Press, 1993), p.
-48 It and Table No. Fair Use (<5% of source) Item/Task Notes: How this task In order to respond to the prompt, students must select the contributes to the sentence that best supports a given analysis of the informational sufficient evidence text from a list of options. for this claim: Dequires students to read grade level toxt and either use a recurs Target-Specific Requires students to read grade-level text and either use a mouse Attributes (e.g., or indicate correct response.
-Alternative formats and/or support accessibility issues): may be required for visually- and physically-impaired students.
+48 Itana/Taali Niataa Fair Use (<5% of source) Item/Task Notes: In order to recognize to the propert of idente reviet coloct the How this task contributes to the In order to respond to the prompt, students must select the sufficient evidence sentence that best supports a given analysis of the informational text from a list of options. for this claim: ן נפאנ חטווו מ וואנ טו טףנוטווא.
+Target-Specific Requires students to read grade-level text and either use a mouse Attributes (e.g., or indicate correct response.
+Alternative formats and/or support accessibility issues): may be required for visually- and physically-impaired students. accessibility issues). inay be required for visually- and physically-impaned students.